2004 News

 Sept.
 17, 2004

-evaluating ST analyzers has been contributed to PhysioToolkit by its authors, Franc Jager and Aleš Smrdel of the Laboratory of Biomedical Computer Systems and Imaging at the University of Ljubljana (Slovenia).
+Software for evaluating ST analyzers has been contributed to PhysioNet by its authors, Franc Jager and Aleš Smrdel of the Laboratory of Biomedical Computer Systems and Imaging at the University of Ljubljana (Slovenia).

 Aug.
 4, 2004